 After a barren spell following an impressive 5th place finish at Rolex Series level in Abu Dhabi at the start of the year, an opening 68 at the BMW International Open hinted at some better form before he produced progressive rounds of 71/70/70/69 at the Irish Open to finish in a tie for 28th.

 A much improved long game performance combined with a field-leading 1.58 putts per GIR was the catalyst for the step forward and although there were still gaps in his performance with his irons, this week sets up as an easier task to find greens in the requisite number and that should equate to more birdie opportunities for our man.
 RESULT: MC

-✅ £/€20 risk-free bet offer for new customers using code YSKAEE and this qualifying link
+✅ £/€20 money back offer for new customers using code YSKWEX and this qualifying link

 ✅ For further details read our Paddy Power promo code page

 ✅ Paddy’s most popular new customer offer for Golf Betting System visitors